-- 6.1 The Pension Fund Management Group meets (though refer Section 1.3 above) at least twice per year to consider the annual report and accounts, together with other matters related to the management and investments of the Fund.
-Fund officers meet investment managers routinely on a quarterly basis and receive full and written reports of investment activities undertaken.
+- 6.1 Fund officers meet investment managers routinely on a quarterly basis and receive full and written reports of investment activities undertaken.
 Detailed performance reports are prepared following these meetings containing recommendations for any actions deemed necessary.
 Pensions Committee meetings receive quarterly investment reports and consider and/or determine any recommended/appropriate actions.
-The Pensions Committee additionally considers operational and administrative issues in support of the investment regime. - 6.2 In a broad sense the performance measurement of the Pension Fund is undertaken on a quarterly and annual basis, together with an assessment on a rolling 3, 5 and 10 year basis.
+The Pensions Committee additionally considers operational and administrative issues in support of the investment regime.
+The Pension Board routinely meets quarterly and, within those meetings, reviews all Pensions Committee agendas and reports, including those relating to Fund investments. - In a broad sense the performance measurement of the Pension Fund is undertaken on a quarterly and annual basis, together with an assessment on a rolling 3, 5 and 10 year basis.
 The Fund participates in the combined actuarial performance service provided by BNY Mellon Asset Servicing; State Street Investment Analytics (WM) and also obtains some performance measurement details from IPF (CIPFA) and industry wide reports.